kacperbednarz1997/AMC_nets/README.md

 ```

 ## Pretrained models
 Pretrained models are located in the ./checkpoints folder.
+There is no checkpoint for the LSTM model due to the file size being too large.

 ## Environment Setup
 - Python == 3.12.3